-Static vs. Dynamic Websites: What are They and Which is Better?
+Static vs. Dynamic Websites: What Are They and Which Is Better?

 A dynamic website uses server technologies (such as PHP) to dynamically build a webpage right when a user visits the page.

-The benefits of dynamic websites
+What are the benefits of dynamic websites over static?

 Easier design updates